 What is safer sex?

-Risk situations
+Risk Situations

 - Clear agreements with partners

-- Consistent use of condoms/dental dams
+- Consistently use condoms/dental dams

 Regular testing helps detect STIs early